 - How is the anti spam software for Exchange 2013 deployed?

 - Can the service provider supply independent testimonials from existing customers?

 There will likely be plenty more considerations to take into account depending on the size of your organization and the nature of its business.
 For example, organizations with limited IT resources may have concerns about the software´s ease of use, while Managed Service Providers may require APIs to integrate the software with other management tools and a white label option.

 SpamTitan Gateway and SpamTitan Cloud

-SpamTitan Gateway and SpamTitan Cloud are two powerful anti spam filters that equip network administrators with the tools they need to reduce spam and increase protection against malware.
+SpamTitan Gateway and SpamTitan Cloud are two powerful anti spam filters that equip network administrators with the tools they need to reduce spam and increase protection against phishing attacks and malware.
 Both anti spam filters block 99.97% of spam – according to the leading independent testing and certification body VB Bulletin – and identify just 0.03% of genuine emails as spam (“false positives”).

 Network administrators have a choice of what settings are applied to optimize the performance of the anti spam software for Exchange 2013 and how emails captured as spam are managed (quarantined, tagged or deleted).
 A series of customizable reports help identify false positives or outbound emails identified as spam, and also malware threats identified by dual Bitdefender and Clam anti-virus software.

 An email continuity service is provided by both anti spam filters.
 Both have a low maintenance overhead and both have a comprehensive selection of APIs available to integrate the anti spam software for Exchange 2013 with directory and management software.
 The primary difference between the two anti spam filters is how they are deployed.